Evelyn Rawski

-Evelyn Sakakida Rawski (born February 2, 1939) is Distinguished University Professor in the Department of History of the University of Pittsburgh and a scholar in Chinese and Inner Asian history.
+Evelyn Sakakida Rawski (born February 2, 1939) is an American scholar of Chinese and Inner Asian history.
+She is currently a Distinguished University Professor in the Department of History of the University of Pittsburgh.
 She was born in Honolulu, Hawaii, United States of Japanese-American ancestry.
 She served as president of the Association for Asian Studies in 1995–1996.

 Rawski has written extensively on history of the Qing dynasty, and is considered a seminal figure of the school called the New Qing History.

 Education and career

 She graduated from President Theodore Roosevelt High School in Honolulu, then took her bachelor's degree from Cornell University in 1961, graduating with high honors in Economics and Phi Beta Kappa.
 Inspired by sinologist Knight Biggerstaff at Cornell, Rawski decided to pursue historical studies in graduate school, and earned a Ph.D. in History and Far Eastern languages at Harvard University in 1968 under Yang Lien-sheng.
 She is fluent in English, French, Chinese, Japanese, and Manchu languages.